docker/extensions-sdk/docs/dev/api/docker.md

 ▸ **listImages**(`options?`): `Promise`<`unknown`\>

-Get the list of local container images
+To get the list of local container images:

 ```typescript
 const images = await ddClient.docker.listImages();
 ```

-Use the [Docker API reference](reference/interfaces/Docker.md) for details about these methods
+See the [Docker API reference](reference/interfaces/Docker.md) for details about these methods.

 ### Deprecated access to Docker objects

 !!! warning "Method deprecated"

-    These methods are deprecated and will be removed in a future version.
-Please use the ones specified above.
+    The methods below are deprecated and will be removed in a future version.
+Use the methods specified above.

 ```typescript
 const containers = await window.ddClient.listContainers();